German, Serbian Patriarch: Appointment controversy

-When Patriarch Vikentije II suddenly died on July 5, 1958, internal strife struck the church leadership and no agreement could be reached on who would succeed him.
-German was not even appointed as the guardian of the throne (acting patriarch), instead the bishop of Braničevo, Hrizostom Vojinović was appointed to vacate the post.
-It is believed that German's election was a compromise, but the still popular story is that Aleksandar Ranković, the top Serbian Communist official at that time, and later Josip Broz Tito's deputy, entered the Holy Synod's session, bringing German inside, and saying: "This is your new patriarch!"
+When Patriarch Vikentije II suddenly died on 5 July 1958, internal strife struck the church leadership and no agreement could be reached on who would succeed him.
+German was not even appointed as the guardian of the throne (acting patriarch), instead the bishop of Braničevo, Hrizostom Vojinović, was appointed to vacate the post.
+It is believed that German's election was a compromise, but the still popular story is that Aleksandar Ranković, the top Serbian Communist official at the time, and later Josip Broz Tito's deputy, entered the session of the Holy Synod, bringing German inside, and saying: "This is your new patriarch!".
+German was thus elected as the 43rd Serbian Patriarch on 14 September 1958.

-German was elected the 43rd Patriarch of Peć on September 14, 1958.
-However, some sources claim a much higher number, as a result of over a dozen of people who occupied the throne, but were not officially ordained or recognized as such (such as several rebel-patriarchs in the 16th century during the Ottoman occupation) or the Patriarchs of Karlovci in Austria-Hungary which are not counted in the list of official patriarchs (especially not as patriarchs of Peć, instead calling themselves patriarchs of the Serbs).